iPhone 13 to get satellite communications in few markets: Report

-San Francisco, Sep 6 (IANS) A recent report claimed that the upcoming iPhone 13 models will feature low earth orbit (LEO) satellite communication connectivity to allow users to make calls and send messages in areas without cellular coverage.
+San Francisco: A recent report claimed that the upcoming iPhone 13 models will feature low earth orbit (LEO) satellite communication connectivity to allow users to make calls and send messages in areas without cellular coverage.

 However, now Mark Gurman in "Power On" newsletter claimed that the satellite communications will be included, but only for handsets "in select markets."